-Shell hasn't formally committed to building the plant, which would convert ethane from Marcellus Shale natural gas liquids into chemicals used to make plastics, tires and even antifreeze.
+Shell bought the former zinc plant this year but said it is still evaluating whether to build the so-called "ethane cracker" about 25 miles northwest of Pittsburgh.
+The plant would convert ethane from Marcellus Shale natural gas liquids into chemicals used to make plastics, tires and even antifreeze.

 Local officials hope the plant will bring hundreds of jobs and thousands of related jobs to the region.

 The state in 2012 signed off on lucrative tax breaks as it competed for the project with other states.
 The deal approved by lawmakers in 2012 includes a tax credit of a nickel per gallon of ethane used by a qualifying refinery owner such as Shell.
 The credit, backed by former Gov. Tom Corbett, could start in 2017 and top $1.7 billion — or $66 million a year for 25 years.